ryucc/BadAlgorithms/SegmentedArray.md

 |Balanced Tree  |O(log n)           |O(log n) + output_size            |O(log n)     |O(log n)     |
 |Skip List      |Avg.
 O(log n)      |Avg.
 O(log n) + output_size       |Avg.
 O(log n)|Avg.
 O(log n)|

-Although big-O analysis is worst, this data structure is only maintaining a set of sorted arrays.
-Making it easy to store on disk.
-Also on range query, the DS only looks through a sorted list.
-Traversing the output data may make it perform better than a tree.
+Although big-O analysis is worst, this data structure is **easy to store on disk, and can scale past memory limit**.
+It also only has a set of sorted arrays, so less branching and pointer dereferencing during traversal.

 ## Main body